Conditions of Sale

 28. Entries and Quality

 The auctioneer reserves the right to refuse or regulate entries.
-On no account will Church Street Auction Ltd accept poor quality or un-saleable lots.
+On no account will Church Street Auction accept poor quality or un-saleable lots.
 Fridges, Freezers, Washing Machines and Cookers must be clean and usable.

 29. Upholstered Furniture